Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: UV and X-ray Extinction and luminosity distances

-In the following we assume that, in the absence of a systematic effect, the luminosity distance difference for a given source, and the statistical mean (median) of the luminosity distance differences, vanish, i.e. $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})_i\equiv 0$, hence $\delta+(\log{F_{UV,i}}-\log{F_{X,i}})/[2(1-\gamma')]=0$.
+In the following, we adopt the assumption that, in the absence of a systematic effect, the luminosity distance difference for a given source, or the statistical mean (median) of the luminosity-distance differences for a source sample, vanish, i.e. $(\Delta \log{D_{\rm L}})_{\rm int}\equiv 0$, hence $\delta+(\log{F_{\rm UV, int}}-\log{F_{\rm X,int}})/[2(1-\gamma')]=0$.
 However, during the propagation of light through the circumnuclear and interstellar medium of the host galaxy, both UV and X-ray photons are absorbed and scattered with wavelength-dependent optical depths $\tau_{UV}$ and $\tau_{X}$, respectively.
-The observed flux densities are therefore attenuated following the exponential law, $F_{UV}=F_{UV,i}\exp{(-\tau_{UV})}$ and $F_{X}=F_{X,i}\exp{(-\tau_{X})}$.
+The observed flux densities are therefore attenuated following the exponential law, $F_{UV}=F_{\rm UV, int}\exp{(-\tau_{UV})}$ and $F_{X}=F_{\rm X,int}\exp{(-\tau_{X})}$.
 Hence, the resulting luminosity-distance difference under the influence of extinction in both the UV and X-ray domains is,

 where the second equation follows because the sum of the first two terms on the right-hand side of the first of Eqs.~\eqref{eq_DL_diff_ext} is intrinsically zero.
 In Eq.~\eqref{eq_DL_diff_ext}, $\log{e}$ denotes the decadic logarithm of Euler's number, i.e. $\log{e}\simeq 0.434$.
-Consequently, the optical depth difference $\tau_{X}-\tau_{UV}$ can be expressed as a function of the luminosity-distance difference and the slope $\gamma'$ of the $L_{X}-L_{UV}$ relation,
+We outline a more detailed, step-by-step derivation of Eq.~\eqref{eq_DL_diff_ext} in Appendix~\ref{appendix: formulae}.
+The relation among the distributions of $\delta$, $(\log{F_{UV}}-\log{F_{X}})/[2(1-\gamma')]$, and $\Delta \log{D_{\rm L}}$ for our sample is discussed in Appendix~\ref{appendix: delta-flux}.